fitramela/WidaTech/README.md

 # WidaTech
-xxx NOT FINISH YET xxx
+xxx NOT FINISH YET but still works xxx

 ## Instructions for Running the Application